 Anyway a few items you *must* include on a restaurant preview invite:

-- Time and date – this should be obvious but you’d be surprised
+- Time and date – this should be obvious but you’d be surprised by how often this is forgotten

 - Schedule – is this an event with set proceedings or can invitees drop by anytime